Results¶

 int

-) – The dimension of the systems, which defaults to 2 for qubits.
+) – The dimension of each subsystem.
 This number will automatically increase if bitstrings with larger values are used.
+The default valueNone

 ValueError – If the